 Insane: America's Criminal Treatment of Mental Illness #ad - .
 Through intimate stories of people in the system and those trying to fix it, Roth reveals the hidden forces behind this crisis and suggests how a fairer and more humane approach might look.
 One in four fatal police shootings involves a person with such disorders.
 Used book in Good Condition.
 Research methods for Criminology and Criminal Justice.

 Guilford Publications.
 Oxford university Press USA.

-Critical Issues in Crime and Justice: Thought, Policy, and PracticeSAGE Publications, Inc - Powerhouse.
+Critical Issues in Crime and Justice: Thought, Policy, and PracticeSAGE Publications, Inc #ad - Critical Issues in Crime and Justice: Thought, Policy, and Practice #ad - Powerhouse.
 Used book in Good Condition.
 A comprehensive, provocative overview of the origins and present state of issues and perspectives in criminal justice and criminology from leading scholars in the field In this important book of essays, l Oxford university Press USA.
 Research methods for Criminology and Criminal Justice.

 Used book in Good Condition.
 It rejects both "merit" and historical redress as principles for guiding public policy.
 It argues that "equality" is neither right nor wrong, but meaningless.
 The quest for cosmic justice shows how confused conceptions of justice end up promoting injustice, how confused conceptions of equality end up promoting inequality, and how the tyranny of social visions prevents many people from confronting the actual consequences of their own beliefs and policies.